How do you find low competition keywords with high traffic?

 What is its sense?

 Here’re a few reasons why you should analyze SERP before writing the article.

 - You can find the content type (ex: how-to guide, list post, interview, roundup, or infographic) of the top 10 results.

 - Analyze backlink profiles of competitors

 - Find SEO strategies they used in the content

 - Get the information that you might forget to add to your content.

 - Titles (SEO title and article title)

 - Social share analysis

-Once you found the primary keyword you are aiming to rank on top of SERP, follow these steps accordingly.
+Once you find the primary keyword you aim to rank on top of SERP, follow these steps accordingly.

 Step 1: Go to Semrush Keyword Difficulty Tool over here and add your keyword(s).
 Then click on the “Show Difficulty” button.